 Introduction and Recap

-We'll discover as we go along that in the Gospels, in Acts, and 1 Corinthians with extra material, there are ten different resurrection appearances described.
-Most of them are, of course, in the Gospels and that's where we're going to be focusing our attention for the most part.
+We will discover as we go along that in the Gospels, in Acts, and 1 Corinthians with extra material, there are ten different resurrection appearances described.
+Most of them are, of course, in the Gospels and that is where we are going to be focusing our attention for the most part.
 We are now going to move the story forward, having heard the astonishing story about Mary Magdalen.
 The events that have taken place in the days immediately before the resurrection are remarkable, and incredibly intense.
-Events moved so quickly that the participants found it very very hard to come to terms with what was happening.
+Events moved so quickly that the participants found it very hard to come to terms with what was happening.
 On Thursday evening, Jesus was a free man with his twelve disciples, sharing the Last Supper.
 Immediately after that, through the betrayal of Judas Iscariot, he was arrested in the Garden of Gethsemane and immediately taken, in the middle of the night, to the High Priest's house.
 Caiaphas, the High Priest, gathered the Sanhedrin - the Jewish ruling council - and adjudicated that Jesus was a blasphemer and a false messiah who deserved to die.
 It was decided at that point that they would seek to obtain his execution at the hands of the Roman authorities, as soon as possible.
 No time was lost and at the very earliest opportunity, early on Friday morning, of that final week of Jesus' life, the Sanhedrin members, and a crowd associated with them, were at Pontius Pilate's palace and headquarters, asking him to execute Jesus.
-He hesitated but under intense pressure, he gave in and agreed that Jesus should be executed, and instructed his soldiers to carry out the execution, which took place just outside the walls of the city - a very short distance away.
+He hesitated but under intense pressure, gave in and agreed that Jesus should be executed, and instructed his soldiers to carry out the execution, which took place just outside the walls of the city - a very short distance away.